 \subsection{Evaluation}

-\begin{description}[style=unboxed,leftmargin=0em,listparindent=\parindent] \parskip{0em} \item[Recall@Input (RaI).]
-We evaluate retrieval w.r.t. recall at model's input while considering different amount of K$_1$+K$_2$ blocks at the input, i.e. the score hit counts iff any annotated evidence group was matched in K$_1$+K$_2$ input blocks. \item[Accuracy (A).]
+\begin{description}[style=unboxed,leftmargin=0em,listparindent=\parindent] \parskip{0em} \item[Accuracy (A).]
 The proportion of correctly classified samples, disregarding the predicted evidence. \item[Recall@5 (R@5).]
 The proportion of samples for which any annotated evidence group is matched within top-$5$ ranked sentences. \item[FEVER-Score (FS).]
 The proportion of samples for which (i) any annotated evidence group is matched within top-5 ranked sentences, and (ii) the correct class is predicted. \item[F$_1$ Score] measures unigram overlap between predicted tokens and reference tokens, disregarding articles.
 Having multiple references, the maximum F$_1$ between prediction and any reference is considered per-sample.
 Our implementation closely follows \citet{rajpurkar-etal-2016-squad}.

 In practice, both CD and masker model infer continuous scores capturing relevance for every token\footnote{We consider mask-class logits as scores for masker.}.
 When evaluating F$_1$, we select only tokens with scores greater than threshold~$\tau$.
 We tune the optimal threshold~$\tau$ w.r.t.
 F$_1$ on TLR-FEVER. \end{description}